 Learn the stories behind the flax plant and mycelium, and how these materials can provide the new ingredients to replace fossil fuel based materials.
-Join us at the exhibition Regeneration of Flax and subsequent public programming on biobased materials.
+Join us at the exhibition Regeneration of Flax and subsequent public programming on biobased materials, including From Field to Form and the Healthier Materials Mobile Library.

 Flax has been used as armor, to wrap the deceased, and is being researched to replace glass fiber in composites.